 Kids Plaza Osaka is an excellent indoor museum to take your kids to rain or shine.
 Built as an educational museum in 1997 it provides three floors of exhibits and activities that will keep your kids interested and engaged for hours.
+Located just behind the museum is the huge Ogimachi Park Playground.

 When entering Kids Plaza visitors are first greeted by their “Ball Circus”, a two-story high ball maze with twists and turns, and sounds and actions that will mesmerize your little ones.
 Move them towards the elevators to begin their adventure on one of their three, activity packed floors.